-While the Proposed Project could result in disturbances to biological and cultural resources, the mitigation measures above would reduce impacts to a less than significant level.
+While the Proposed Project could result in disturbances to biological resources, and cultural resources, and hydrology and water quality, the mitigation measures identified above would reduce impacts to a less than significant level.
 Construction implementation practices are included in the Proposed Project and would avoid air quality and hydrology impacts.
 Implementation of these mitigation measures and construction implementation practices would reduce the impacts of the Project on long-term environmental goals to a less than significant level.